Eshlyn greets you

 “Whatever it is…” Dent motioned to lead her down the final steps.
 I let her go, slowly letting my outstretched arm keep contact until his replaced my own. “...It’s working.”

 “Look at you!”
 I teased, linking his arm with mine.
-“We even match.”
+“We match.”

 “I’m thoughtful like that.”
 He said arrogantly.

-I bumped against him as if to say, stop looking at me like that before replying.
+I bumped against him playfully.
 “How’d you know?”

 “Secret.”
 He winked, eyes lingering.

-Behind us, the chariot driver entered, a tall man in a tailored black uniform and equally tall hat.
+Behind us, the chariot driver entered, a tall man in a tailored black uniform and an equally tall hat.
 He gave a practiced bow.
-“If the ascenders are ready,” he said, “the Queen awaits.”
+“If the ascenders are ready… The Queen awaits.”

 Val took my hand lightly, guiding me toward the carriage.
 Its polished black frame gleamed like obsidian.

 “Eshlyn did tell me to keep my head down.”
-I teased lightly, not letting go until he took a seat beside me with practiced ease.
+I teased lightly, not letting go until he took a seat beside me.

 I elbowed him, but didn’t lean away.
 “Are you always this annoying, or just when I’m trying to behave?”

-“Hard to say,” he murmured, eyes lingering.
+“Hard to say,” he murmured, eyes teasing.
 “When have you ever done that?”

-One by one, we stepped into the cab, cushioned, tasteful, and quiet.
-The doors shut behind us with a heavy thud.
-The sound echoed through the small space, and I shivered as the sun vanished behind the curtains.
+One by one, we stepped into the cab.
+The doors shut behind us with a heavy thud, the sound echoing through the small space.

 Only a single lightstone hung overhead, casting the cabin in a soft, pale glow.